-ISA’s college-preparatory instructional program includes the ISA Mathematics Program, which facilitates school wide organizational and pedagogical change and supports math faculty and school leadership to develop and implement a four-year, rigorous, inquiry-based, and CCSS-aligned mathematics program that prepares all students to graduate from high school college-ready without requiring remediation.
+ISA’s college-preparatory instructional program includes the ISA Mathematics Program, which facilitates school wide organizational and pedagogical change and supports math faculty and school leadership to develop and implement a four-year, rigorous, inquiry-based, and standards-aligned mathematics program that prepares all students to graduate from high school college-ready without requiring remediation.

-We offer schools a customized, rigorous inquiry-based mathematics curriculum, aligned with the CCSS that develops students’ capacity for mathematical thinking as well as their mastery of mathematics foundational knowledge and skills.
+We offer schools a customized, rigorous inquiry-based mathematics curriculum, aligned with state standards that develops students’ capacity for mathematical thinking as well as their mastery of mathematics foundational knowledge and skills.
 The mathematics curriculum for Algebra 1 and 2 (pre-Calculus) and Geometry includes anchor units, lessons, performance tasks, lesson resources, formative assessments, and scoring rubrics.
 In addition, the curriculum includes access to the Online Assessment Reporting System (OARS), a data management and reporting tool customized for ISA math performance assessments.

-Our continuous professional development for math faculty aims to build capacity to improve student performance in mathematics including: (1) building and expanding teachers’ capacity to reflect on their own instructional practice in order to increase opportunities for diverse students (e.g., mainstream, ELL, and Special Ed.) to develop mathematical understanding and engage in mathematical thinking; (2) increasing teachers’ mathematical content and pedagogical content knowledge; (3) expanding teachers’ knowledge and understanding of CCSS in mathematics and their capacity to use the CCSS to develop diverse students’ understanding of mathematics as a discipline; (4) increasing teachers’ use of curriculum-embedded performance tasks and other forms of assessments to develop diverse students’ mathematical knowledge and thinking; and (5) supporting math faculty to develop and implement a four-year rigorous, inquiry-based, college-preparatory and CCSS-aligned mathematics program.
+Our continuous professional development for math faculty aims to build capacity to improve student performance in mathematics including: (1) building and expanding teachers’ capacity to reflect on their own instructional practice in order to increase opportunities for diverse students (e.g., mainstream, ELL, and Special Ed.) to develop mathematical understanding and engage in mathematical thinking; (2) increasing teachers’ mathematical content and pedagogical content knowledge; (3) expanding teachers’ knowledge and understanding of standards in mathematics and their capacity to use the standards to develop diverse students’ understanding of mathematics as a discipline; (4) increasing teachers’ use of curriculum-embedded performance tasks and other forms of assessments to develop diverse students’ mathematical knowledge and thinking; and (5) supporting math faculty to develop and implement a four-year rigorous, inquiry-based, college-preparatory and standards-aligned mathematics program.